 The LFS infant adoption program is considered an open adoption program.
 Open adoption is when birth families and adoptive families work together to have an honest, loving commitment for the best interest of the child.
 Open adoption does not mean co-parenting but it does allow the child to know their complete story with a large community of people who love and support them.

 LFS welcomes married couples of all faiths, races, sexual orientation, and backgrounds to apply for domestic adoption who do not have a criminal history.
-The state of Colorado requires that adoptive applicants must be 21 years of age or older and be Colorado residents.
+The state of Colorado requires that adoptive applicants must be Colorado residents and at least 21 years of age or older.

 Adoption Process At-A-Glance